 Continued from A Mennonite’s Day in Court

 On the way back to the apartment building George tried to convince me, not to go to work.
 “Anna, you have been through so much, don’t you think you deserve a day off?
 You should come over and let me take care of you.
 We could hang out, watch movies and order in, or something.
-It sounds like the weather is going to get pretty nasty tonight anyways.”
+It sounds like the weather is going to get pretty nasty tonight anyway.”

 I felt guilty and blamed no one but myself for that.
 I thought “It’s Friday, I can work one more shift and then I can sleep, eat and rest for two whole days.”